 But remember the lines should be below the zero lines for a stronger signal.

 And, when the MACD line crosses from above to below the signal line, the indicator is considered bearish.
-This time both the lines should be further above the zero lines for a stronger signal.

 3. This histogram over here gives a signal of confirmed momentum change.

 When green bars are formed above the baseline it tells that buyers have entered the market.

 And when the red bars are formed below the baseline it tells that the momentum is with sellers or sellers have entered the market.

 Now just like other indicators, you can also change the settings of this indicator.
 You can change the inputs as per your need and also change the colours of lines and histograms.

 But the question is, which settings provide the best results?